 Over the many years living here in Wisconsin I have had the wonderful pleasure of fly fishing many of the trout streams in Central, Northeast, and Northwest Wisconsin.
 Rivers like the Wolf, Phestigo, Pine, Namekagon, Bois Brule, and White River to name just a few.
 Each river has its unique characteristics and charm.
 Whenever I am fly fishing on one of these rivers I easily get lost in the peaceful woodland surroundings and for a few hours forget about the Internet, cell phones, and the rat race in the cities.
 Let us hope we can preserve these wonderful places for generations to come.

-I have also fly fished for trout from Maine to Idaho.
-Rivers like the Battenkill and Delaware River in the East and the Henry's Fork, Snake, Yellowstone, Madison, Gallatin, Firehole, Big Hole, Clark Fork and Rock Creek in the West.
-The three rivers I have enjoyed the most are the Delaware River along the New York-Pennsylvania border, the Namekagon River in Northwest Wisconsin and the Henry's Fork in Last Chance, Idaho.
+I have also fly-fished for trout from Maine to Idaho.
+Rivers like the Battenkill and Delaware Rivers in the East and the Henry's Fork, Snake, Yellowstone, Madison, Gallatin, Firehole, Big Hole, Clark Fork, and Rock Creek in the West.
+The three rivers I have enjoyed the most are the Delaware River along the New York-Pennsylvania border, the Namekagon River in Northwest Wisconsin, and Henry's Fork in Last Chance, Idaho.